Healthy Homes Assessment Poukawa

 Poukawa Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is required for all Poukawa and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory throughout Poukawa and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records to demonstrate the conformance to any Healthy Homes Standard that apply or will be applied throughout the tenancy period of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with all Healthy Homes Standard that apply or will apply throughout the tenancy period of their rental properties.

-• Property managers and private landlords are required to make sure their rental properties comply with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords are required to ensure their rental properties conform to the Healthy Homes Standards within 90 days of any renewal, new or a change in tenant.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standard regardless of the time the tenancy began.

-• All homes which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date the tenancy was started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.

 From 1 July 2024